C4Q/AC3.2-Stackview_Scrollview-2/README.md

 ---
 ### 3. Exercises

+> Note: There are no tests for these exercises
+> Note: Please use the existing project for these exercises; add new `UIViewController` to the storyboard and link them to the existing `UITabBarController`

 1. Continue on and create 2 more horizontally scrolling stack views using the other two pokemon asset categories in `Assets.xcassets` ("Common Pokemon" and "Uncommon Pokemon")
-2. Add a label just above each stack view with that group's category ("Starter Pokemon", "Common Pokemon", Uncommon Pokemon")
+	- Add a label just above each stack view with that group's category ("Starter Pokemon", "Common Pokemon", Uncommon Pokemon")
-3. Select the 3 stack views and 3 labels and embed them in a `vertical` stack view
+	- Select the 3 stack views and 3 labels and embed them in a `vertical` stack view
-4. Now, with that vertical stack view selected, embed everything in a vertical-only scroll view.
+	- Now, with that vertical stack view selected, embed everything in a vertical-only scroll view.
-5. (extra) If you have time and are interested, take a look at the [AutoLayout Guide: Stack Views](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/LayoutUsingStackViews.html) link.
-Experiment with different layouts and see what you can create.
-Just be sure that your storyboard doesn't list any warnings or errors.

 Here's what your finished product should look like: